 02370.
 Psychoneuroimmunology: Links between the Nervous and Immune Systems. (=BPRO 24200, PSYC 34100) PQ: Third or fourth-year standing, and BIOS 20180s or 20190s.
+This course meets concentration requirements.
 This course covers all aspects of neuroimmunoendocrinology at the molecular, cellular, and organismal and social levels.
 M. McClintock, J. Quintans.
-Autumn.
-Offered 2002-03; not offered 2003-04.
+Spring.
+Not offered 2003-04; will be offered 2004-05.

 02800.
 Cultural Evolution and Dimensions of Globalization. (=BPRO 24000, CFSC 25000, HIPS 21500, LING 11200, NCDV 27500, PHIL 32600) PQ: BIOS 29286 or consent of instructor.
 This course does not meet concentration requirements.
+For information on when course will be offered, call Margot Browning at 702-5657.
 The focus of this two-quarter sequence is on cultural evolution and the globalization of culture.
 Relevant disciplines are evolutionary genetics, epidemiology, demography, economics, communications, science and technology, anthropology, history, and political science.
 We discuss issues such as the spread of new diseases, rise of multinational corporations, free trade, popular culture, the Internet, English as an emerging world language, and extinction of languages and cultures.
 S. Mufwene, J. Sadock, W. Wimsatt, Staff.
-Winter.
-Offered 2003-04; not offered 2002-03.